 You can also ask friends, family and colleagues to tell you what they see as your strengths.
-It can feel really weird to ask people for this information, but most people are more than willing to tell you at least one thing that you do well.
+It can be uncomfortable to ask, but most people are more than willing to tell you at least one thing that you do well.
 The longer you’ve known someone or worked with them, the more accurate their assessment is likely to be, because they will have seen you in a variety of situations over time.
 So, if they call out a strength that surprises you, take them at their word!

 Validate the results

 Once you’ve gathered your data, note your top 3-5 strengths.
 Then, write down how each strength shows up in your life, and how you invest in it.
 There are three primary ways we can “invest”: time, money, and energy (including the physical, mental, emotional & spiritual domains).

 Now you know what your strengths are, get busy with them.
 Find ways to apply them to your current job and hobbies, and lean into them to build the kind of career or personal life that makes you happy.

 For example, based on my Strengths Profile and VIA reports, my top-five strengths are Curiosity, Growth, Social Intelligence, Listener, and Drive.
 The way I use these in a “typical” week can involve:

 - watching talks and reading a lot of non-fiction books (Curiosity, Growth)